davidegiacometti/PowerToys-Run-EdgeFavorite/README.md

 ## Installation

-- Download the latest release
+- Download the [latest release](https://github.com/davidegiacometti/PowerToys-Run-EdgeFavorite/releases/) by selecting the architecture that matches your machine: `x64` (more common) or `ARM64`
+- Close PowerToys
-- Extract to `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`
+- Extract the archive to `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`
-- Restart PowerToys
+- Open PowerToys

 ## Screenshots